#11 of 55 Places to Visit in Bangalore

 Transportation Options: Bus / Cab

 Travel Tips: None

 At a distance of 30 km from Kolar and 98.5 km from Bangalore City Junction, Avani is a small village in Kolar district of Karnataka.
 Avani is renowned for housing varied ancient temples.
+It is one of top historical places to visit as part of your Bangalore tour and among the popular sightseeing spots around Bangalore.
 It is also a popular location for rock climbing.
-It is also an important historical sites and a popular sightseeing spot around Bangalore.

 The village of Avani received a prominent place mainly due to the legends associated with it.
 According to mythology, goddess Sita gave birth to her twin children Lava-Kusha at Avani.
 It is also said that the war between Lord Rama and his sons Lava and Kusha took place in this village.
 As per the local belief, sage Valmiki, the author of the epic Ramayana was residing here during the period of Ramayana.

 Another legend has it that when Sri Narasimha Bharati IV of the Sringeri Sharada Peetham was on his sancharas', he camped here for a few days.
 During his stay in Avani, he discovered an idol of Goddess Sharada.
 The idol was in standing posture flanked by Adi Shankaracharya with Sri Chakra.
 He established a new Mutt, which is presently known as Avani Sringeri Jagadguru Shankaracharya Sharada Peetham.

 Avani also houses a Sita temple situated on a hill.
 This temple is one of the few temples dedicated to Sita Devi in India.
 This temple has the idols of Sita Devi and Parvati Devi.
 This is considered the place where Sita Devi went into ground after handing over Lava and Kusha to Rama.